Contact Us

 “Fines and costs” – all fines, court costs, forfeitures, and penalties assessed by a single court in a case involving the commission of a crime or traffic infraction; this includes restitution unless the court orders a separate payment schedule for restitution.

+“Installment payment agreement” – an agreement to make monthly/other periodic payments until fines & costs are paid in full.
 “Modified deferred payment agreement” – a deferred payment agreement in which you also agree to use your best efforts to make monthly or other periodic payments.

-Pursuant to §19.2-354(A), the Court has authorized the Clerk’s office to approve the following two plans that are available to everyone regardless of financial need: 1) A Deferred Payment Agreement that you will pay all outstanding fees and costs within 6 months or 2) an Installment Payment Agreement that you will pay a minimum of $50.00 a month towards your fines and costs.
-To request that the Clerk’s office provide you with one of those two payment agreements, please fill in the request form and sign the Payment Agreement presented to you by the Deputy Clerk (form CC-1379).
+As a condition of any agreement, you are required to inform the Court promptly of any change of your mailing address.
+Plans available to anyone regardless of financial need: Pursuant to §19.2-354(A), the Court has authorized the Clerk’s office to authorize two payment plans, an agreement that you will pay all outstanding fees and costs within 6 months or an agreement that you will pay a minimum of $50.00 a month towards your fines and costs.
+To request that the Clerk’s office provide you with one of those two payment agreements, please fill in and file the Form Request for Clerk Approval of Designated Payment Plans and sign the Payment Agreement presented to you by the Deputy Clerk (form CC-1379).

 Grace period: Any payment made within ten days of the due date shall be considered to have been timely made.

-NOTICE UNDER §19.2-354(D): If you fail to make any ordered payment within the grace period, you may be fined or imprisoned pursuant to §19.2-358.
+NOTICES: If you fail to make any ordered payment within the grace period, you may be fined or imprisoned pursuant to

 Community Service Program (Established pursuant to §19.2-354(C))